| Title: | Dynamic Structural Equation Models |

 A square matrix containing the estimated covariances among the parameter estimates in the model.

-The dimensions dependend upon the argument which
+The dimensions dependend upon the argument which, to determine whether fixed, random effects,

 or both are outputted.